jonathanmarjonoxz/WebScrap/README.md

 ## **BeautifulSoup**

 This README provides a detailed guide on how to scrape data from a webpage using BeautifulSoup, process the HTML content, and extract table data into a CSV file.
-The guide is structured to help you understand and follow each step clearly.

 ### Prerequisites